StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 - **General Reasoning**: Besides the reasons previously mentioned, documenting functions allows for quick reference and understanding of the script's structure and logic.
 This is especially beneficial when revisiting the script or collaborating with other developers after an extended period.
 - **Format/Structure Example**: Below is the recommended format and structure for documenting functions in Bash scripts.
 This format provides a clear outline for documenting functions effectively.
 Please pay attention to the annotations within the example.
 They provide additional context and explanations for the documentation.

+    /// admonition | Important Note

+    While all of the fields are highly recommended, some may be omitted if they are not applicable to the function, or if they do not provide additional value.
+However, it is recommended to include as much information as possible to ensure the function is well-documented.
+Additionally, if information in one of the fields is already provided elsewhere or is self-evident from the function's name or logic, it may be omitted.
+For example, say you already provide information regarding the output within the function description, you may omit the OUTPUTS section.

+    ///

     ```{ .bash .annotate }
     ####
     # Function description...